terminatorul/RoleBuff/README.md

 It only covers some of the classes, because I do not own a character for every class in the game, and most of the buffs that are checked are selected from my own experience.

-Currently included classes are Warrior, Paladin, Death Knight, Warlock and to some extent Rogue.
-A few basic checks exist for other classes.
+Currently included classes are Warrior, Paladin, Death Knight, Warlock and to some extent Rogue, Shaman.
+A few basic checks exist for any character, regardless of class.

 The buff and gear checks depend mostly on what role the add-on believes your character has:
 Tank, Healer or DPS (damager, from damage-per-second).
 Hence the add-on name: RoleBuff.

 Your character role sometimes can be seen easily from your spec, other times some non-intuitive rules must be used.
+Following game expansions have removed these rules, so that your spec always indicates your intended role in a group.

 The gear checks are based on the _Equipment Manager_ game feature.
 This feature is disabled by default so if you are new to the game this may be new to you.
 The addon will ask that you assing a role